ava-labs/avalanche-wallet/README.md

 ## Running The Project

 In order for the wallet to work, it needs the AVA network to operate on.
+By default the wallet will connect to the AVA test network.

-1) Make sure you have installed and able to run a Gecko node properly.
+1) If you want to connect to a local network, make sure you have installed and able to run a Gecko node properly.
 2) Run the project with hot reloading ``npm run serve``

 When you go to the website on your browser, you might get a warning saying